sinricpro/help-docs/pages/devices/temperature_sensor.md

 ---
-title: Temperature Sensor
+title: Temperature/Humidity Sensor
 layout: post
-tag: temperature-sensor
+tag: temperature-humidity-sensor
 categories:
     - "sensor"
-    - "temperature-sensor"
+    - "temperature-humidity-sensor"
 ---

-Temperature sensor can detect the temperature.
+Temperature sensor can detect the temperature surrounding area.
+Some temperature sensors has a humidity sensor built-in as well.

-To create a Contact Sensor:
+To create a Temperature/Humidity Sensor:

 1. Log into your  [SinricPro](https://sinric.pro/) account.
 2. Click on **Devices**.